nlf/dlite/README.md

 DLite will start automatically upon logging in as well.

-##Updating DLite
+## Updating DLite
 The DLite app itself can be updated by running `dlite stop`, installing the updated binary, and then running `dlite start`.

 To install the updated binary with Homebrew simply run `brew upgrade dlite`.

-If you update dlite, you probably want to update your VM as well:
+If you update DLite, you probably want to update your VM as well:

-##Updating your VM
+## Updating your VM
 It's possible to update your virtual machine without having to rebuild it entirely.
 To do so, run the following commands

 ```